Montori/Bottius/README.md

 ### Deploying Bottius
 Follow these easy steps to get your Bottius instance working <sub><sup>obviously you need to install nodejs and npm first (duh)<sup><sub>:

+1. Download PostgreSQL 12 and install it.
+2. Create a database with name "Bottius_DB"
-1. clone Bottius Repo
+3. clone Bottius Repo
-2. do `npm ci` in the Bottius root directory
+4. do `npm ci` in the Bottius root directory
-3. add a botconfig.json in `source/` directory which should look like this:
+5. create a `botconfig.json` in `source/` directory which should look like this:
     ````json
     {
       "token": "yourTotallySafeBotToken",